aau-claaudia/dictaphone/README.md

 pip install -e .
 ```

-## Start Celery worker and configure to run one task at a time from the queue
+## Start Celery worker and configure to run one task at a time from the queue (activate Python env)
 ``` bash
 (.venv) nikko@nikkoAtClaaudia:~/projects/dictaphone$ python -m celery -A backend worker -l info --concurrency=1
 ```